Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • low hemoglobin;

-• induration in the thyroid gland;
+• compaction in the thyroid gland;

-• weakening of immunity and frequent illnesses;
+• weakened immunity and frequent illnesses;

-• decreased sex drive, infertility;
+• decreased libido, infertility;

-• slowing down of child development.
+• slowdown in child development.

 Depending on the proportionality of the elements and plasma, they talk about several types of disease.

 • Normocythemic hypovolemia.
 This is a general decrease in blood volume with a stable level of elements per plasma volume.
-Causes: acute blood loss, shock, vasodilation collapse.
+Causes: acute blood loss, shock, vasodilatory collapse.
 This condition is typical for the first time after blood loss.

-Degree of hypovolemia
+Degrees of hypovolemia

 Diagnosis

-The basis of the diagnosis assumes:
+The basis of diagnosis involves:

 • determination of hematocrit;